RFE/RL: Uncensored News. On Every Platform. Across Frontiers.

 Our Mission, Journalism, and Editorial Independence

-RFE/RL’s mission is to promote democratic values and institutions and advance human rights by reporting the news in 22 countries where a free press is banned by the government or not fully established.
+RFE/RL’s mission is to promote democratic values and institutions and advance human rights by reporting the news in countries where a free press is banned by the government or not fully established.
 In 23 countries, RFE/RL journalists provide what many people cannot get locally: uncensored news, responsible discussion, and open debate.
 RFE/RL strives to meet the highest standards of objective journalism and report the facts, undaunted by pressure or attempted influence.

 On The Front Lines